Using Linux’s memfd_secret syscall from the JVM with JEP-419 JEP-454

 -

-The actual syscall numbers (for 32 bit programs) is usually defined in /usr/include/asm/unistd_64.h
+The actual syscall numbers (for 64-bit programs) are usually defined in /usr/include/asm/unistd_64.h

 - Set the registers